fredzannarbor/Codexes2Gemini/README.md

 ## Quick Starts

 ### Streamlit Front End

+At the command line, type:

 ```bash
 codexes2gemini-ui
 ```
 The script will launch a tab in your default web browser.
+By default the UI is found at localhost:1455 (the year the Gutenberg Bible was printed).

 ## Key Features